Privilege is defined by section 939.45 of the Wisconsin Statutes.

 Conduct is privileged “When the actor’s conduct is reasonable discipline of a child by a person responsible for the child’s welfare.
 Reasonable discipline may involve only such force as a reasonable person believes is necessary.
 It is never reasonable discipline to use force which is intended to cause great bodily harm or death or creates an unreasonable risk of great bodily harm or death.”

-The criminal defense experts at Meyer Van Severen, S.C. are focused on providing the best criminal defense in Wisconsin.
+The criminal defense experts at Van Severen Law Office are focused on providing the best criminal defense in Wisconsin.
 We dedicate 100% of our law firm’s resources to providing you with excellent defense to any criminal accusation.
 If you have been charged with a crime, or have a question about privilege, contact us immediately.
 Our firm can be reached 24/7 at (414) 270-0202.